AdobeDocs/experience-platform.en/help/edge/commands/appendidentitytourl.md

 ---
 # `appendIdentityToUrl`

 The `appendIdentityToUrl` command allows you to add a user identifier to a the URL as a query string.
 This action allows you to carry a visitor's identity between domains, preventing duplicate visitor counts for datasets that include both domains or channels.
-It is available on the Web SDK v2.11.0 or later.
+It is available on Web SDK versions 2.11.0 or later.

 The query string generated and appended to the URL is `adobe_mc`.
 If the Web SDK cannot find an ECID, it calls the `/acquire` endpoint to generate one.